sabyrzhan/learning-progress/finance/general_finance.md

 2. Income statement - is a profit or loss (P&L report) accured during accounting period.
 3. Cash flow statement - statement shoing cash inflow and outflow during accounting period.
 4. Equity statement - reports on changes in equity or ownership over a stated period.

+## Cash vs Accrual accounting
+1. Cash accounting:
+    1. Recognises revenues when cash has been received
+    2. Recognises expenses when cash has been spent
+    3. Taxes are not paid on the money that has not bee received yet
+    4. Mostly used by small businesses.
+2. Accrual accounting:
+    1. Recognises revenue when it is earned.
+Examples when a project is complete and invoice is shared.
+    2. Recognises expenses when you are billed, i.e. when you received an invoice.
+    3. Taxes are paid for which you have shown transactions
+    4. Mosly used by medium and big companies.
+Also might depend on the country rules.